MicrosoftDocs/licensed-hardware/licensed-hardware/surface/index.md

 # Develop hardware for Surface devices

 Content to be added.
-GB is here.
+GB is working.